binoyPeries/choreo-samples/react-single-page-app/readme.md

 # React Single Page Application

-This is a sample React application that can be used to demonstrate WebApp deployments of Choreo. skabkjd
+This is a sample React application that can be used to demonstrate WebApp deployments of Choreo.

 ## Deploy In Choreo